Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Kinetic Term Perturbation to the Ground States

 \subsection{Kinetic perturbation in the (first) chiral-flat U(4)$\times$U(4) limit}

 In this subsection, we study the perturbation of the kinetic term up to the second order on the exact ground states $|\Psi_\nu^{\nu_+,\nu_-}\rangle$ in the (first) chiral-flat U(4)$\times$U(4) limit given in Eq.~(\ref{eq:U(4)U(4)-GS}).
+We note that here we do not require the FMC in Eq.~(\ref{eq-Mq=0}) to hold, we only require that $|\Psi_\nu^{\nu_+,\nu_-}\rangle$ are ground states in the chiral-flat limit without the FMC (which is verified in our exact digonalization in Ref.~\cite{ourpaper6}).

 In the chiral limit, the kinetic term is simply $H_0=H_0^+$, since the term $H_0^-=0$ as discussed in App.~\ref{app:perturb-kinetic-term}.
 After adding the kinetic term $H_0^+$, there is still a remaining U(4) symmetry with generators proportional to $\zeta^0\tau^a s^b$ ($a,b=0,x,y,z$, see Eq.~(\ref{eq:U4-generator-chiral-nonflat})), so one is free (without energy cost) to rotate valley $\eta$ and spin $s$ without affecting the space of band indices.